kaboussi00/Minishell/README.md

 # Parsing Commands
 The Minishell project parses commands using a lexer and parser combination.
-It tokenizes user input into a series of tokens and constructs a syntax tree representing the command structure.
+It tokenizes user input into a series of tokens.
 The parsing process ensures correct interpretation of command arguments, options, and redirects.

 # execution Commands: